Jump to: Links to Full Articles

 Marlowe Brothers – Outlaw brothers, Boone, Alf, Epp, Charley, and George were horse thieves who killed a lawman in 1889.
 During the gunfight that ensued, Alf and Epp were shot and killed.
 Boone was later poisoned by bounty hunters, and George and Charley fled to California.

-William Martin, aka: Wild Bill, Jones – An outlaw in Lincoln County, New Mexico, he was killed by John Perry in June 1887.
+William Martin, aka: Wild Bill, Jones – An outlaw in Lincoln County, New Mexico, who was killed by John Perry in June 1887.

 Samuel “Wolfman” Mason – Getting his start as an honorable man, Samuel Mason served as a militia captain in the American Revolution.
 Later, however, he would turn pirate on the Ohio and the Mississippi Rivers and lead highwaymen along the Natchez Trace.